agroimpacts/geog190/policies.md

 ### Use of Artificial Intelligence

-The use of artificial intelligence, including large language models (LLMs) and products based on them, such as ChatGPT, or other generative models, such as generative adversarial networks, is not allowed in this class.
-This prohibition applies to all labs, exams, or for final projects, and quizzes, and for any stage of work related to each (e.g. for research, brainstorming, formulating answers, etc.).
+The use of artificial intelligence, including large language models (LLMs) and products based on them, such as ChatGPT, or other forms of generative models, is not allowed in this class.
+This prohibition applies to all labs, exams, final projects, and quizzes, and for any stage of work related to each (e.g. for research, brainstorming, formulating answers, etc.).
 Any use of AI will constitute plagiarism, and will be referred to the University Administration.

 ## Additional Information